girobusan/bare-mde/docs/props.md

 modified
 ----------

-Initial value for modified flag.
+Value for modified flag.
+Upper level component may track changes and set this flag accordingly.
+When `modified=true`, save button is highlighted.

 Default = false.

 indicateChanges
 ---------------

-Indicate changes in menu or not.
-Default = true.
+Reserved for planned feature.

 previewClass
 --------------